 - 3. more food dollars stay in the local economy

-Eat Greater Des Moines partners with the Iowa Healthiest State Initiative, who oversees the program statewide, to support the 13 DUFB locations in central Iowa.
+Eat Greater Des Moines partners with the Iowa Healthiest State Initiative, which oversees the program statewide, to support the 13 DUFB locations in central Iowa.

 Ready, set, blend!